kaikalii/cube/builtins.md

 # `min`
 <code><b>min</b> a ...rest</code>

-Get the minimum of two or more values or a vector
+Get the minimum of two or more values

 # `max`
 <code><b>max</b> a ...rest</code>

-Get the maximum of two or more values or a vector
+Get the maximum of two or more values

 # `pow`
 <code><b>pow</b> a b</code>